 hosts section in your

 Mongoid and Moped will take care of the rest.
-The default consistency is
+The default read option is

-:eventual, which means that reads will attempt to go to
+:primary, which means that reads will happen on the primary

-:strong, which will send everything to the master node.
+:secondary, which will send reads to the secondary(slaves) nodes.

 sessions: default: hosts: - repl0.myapp.com:27017 - repl1.myapp.com:27017 - repl3.myapp.com:27017 database: mongoid options: read: :secondary